FG maps out 30 grazing reserves for NLTP project implementation

 “The NLTP starts by training and arm-holding the pastoralists in the northern livestock production system, teaching them how to grow the pasture, settling them in a systematic way and environmentally friendly pattern.
 Our pastoralists are willing to learn.”

-He (Kwasari) also expressed optimism that with the collaboration between the Federal and State Governments following the recent announcement of the Minister of Agriculture and Rural Development, Mohammad Nanono on take of the NLTP there will be solution to the crisis.
+He (Kwasari) also expressed optimism that with the collaboration between the Federal and State Governments following the recent announcement of the Minister of Agriculture and Rural Development, Mohammad Nanono on taking of the NLTP there will be a solution to the crisis.

 “I hope with the move being made by both state and federal governments, particularly by the recent announcement made by the Minister of Agriculture.
 The NLTP will take off fully so that we can demonstrate that there is a new way to find a solution between the pastoralists and farmers in the NLTP”, he said.